 If you’re looking for a fast and simple crochet pattern to make this Crochet kitchen/dish Towel it’s perfect for you.
-This is a quick crochet project to make when you don’t now what to crochet any more or when you need a cute and cool crochet ideas for a last minute gift.
-Also it’s a fun project to crochet and at the end of the day you’ll have the satisfaction that you’ve finished a project.
+This is a quick crochet project to make when you don’t know what to crochet anymore or when you need cute and cool crochet ideas for a last-minute gift.
+Also, it’s a fun project to crochet and at the end of the day, you’ll have the satisfaction that you’ve finished a project.

-You can pair this crochet kitchen/dish towel with this Alpine dishcloth and you’ll have a cool crochet set for your kitchen.
+You can pair this crochet kitchen/dishtowel with this Alpine dishcloth and you’ll have cool crochet set for your kitchen.
 If you know how to crochet, your kitchen definitely needs a touch of crochet no matter if it’s a modern or a rustic one.

 For my crochet kitchen/dish towel I’ve used 200 g of this 100% cotton yarn (4 x 50 g) and a 3.5 mm hook.

-This is a very high quality cotton yarn.
+This is very high-quality cotton yarn.
 The color chart includes plenty of gorgeous colors, you just have to decide what color you like and get started.
 Here you can buy this yarn: Pure Cotton Fine Cream

 Choose your favorite color here: http://bit.ly/3m9VQ6W